IgniteUI/igniteui-xplat-docs/doc/en/components/notifications/snackbar.md

 ### Display Time

 Use the `DisplayTime` property to configure how long the snackbar component is visible.
-By default, it's set to 4000 miliseconds.
+By default, it's set to 4000 milliseconds.

 <code-view style="height: 230px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"